10 Top Ski Resorts in Switzerland

-St. Moritz has twice hosted the Winter Olympics, in 1928 and 1948, and is one of the world’s oldest and most famous winter sports resorts.
-Don’t think it’s just for experts and Olympians, but its 20 lifts carry skiers to terrain for all skill levels, and covers some of Switzerland’s best intermediate terrain.
+St. Moritz ski resort has twice hosted the Winter Olympics, in 1928 and 1948, and is one of the world’s oldest and one of the most famous ski resorts in Switzerland.
+Don’t think it’s just for experts and Olympians, but its 20 lifts carry skiers to terrains for all skill levels, covering some of Switzerland’s best intermediate ones.

 The 150 kilometers of ski trails and slopes at Saas-Fee provide large terrain where intermediate skiers can feel comfortable.
 This, in addition to about 40 kilometers of beginner trails, which are ideal for children and learners, make Saas-Fee popular with families.

 Despite its well-earned reputation for soft runs, experts have their challenge also, with 23 kilometers of black-diamond trails.